dustypomerleau/rust-syntax/README.md

 ## Contributing

 The grammar is maintained as YAML, using tasks to generate JSON on save (please don't edit the JSON grammar directly).
-You can regenerate the JSON manually from the command palette using `Tasks: Run Build Task`.
+You can regenerate the JSON manually from the command palette using `Tasks: Run Build Task`, or running `gulp yaml` in a terminal.

 [Rust Analyzer]: https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer